repl-acement/editors/README.md

 #### Code distribution improvements
 Once we have `fn` or `ns` dependencies and complete ASTs, we will be able to perform principled dead code elimination when producing distributions.

+#### Collaborative
+The ability to share editing sessions and evaluation results.
+The AST can be used to trigger information about conflicts between and among editors.

 #### Smart
 Maximal data is parsed in real-time for user feedback (eg clj-kondo, completions, fn signatures, docs, etc) with minimal user friction to access it